 There are two main parts in the palace: the Red Palace and the White Palace.

-The Red Palace is in the centre and consists of Buddhist halls, libraries, prayer halls, golden stupas, and chapels.
+The Red Palace is in the center and consists of Buddhist halls, libraries, prayer halls, golden stupas, and chapels.

 It houses ornate golden chortens of previous Dalai Lamas.